LBcheche/Timer-For-LOVE2D/README.md

 - `isRunning()`: Public function responsible for return a boolean value indicates if timer is running.

 - `hasExpired()`: Public function responsible for return a boolean value indicates if timer has expired.

+- `setLoop(bLoop)`: Public Function responsible for set if Timer will be automatically restarted after an time cicle.
+Parameter `bLoop` is a boolean.